joostgrunwald/MetRoBert/README.md

-# MetRoBert
+# MetRuBert

-MetRobert is an automatic metaphor identification model in Dutch and English.
+MetRuBert is an automatic metaphor identification model in Dutch and English.
 The principles are ment to show that the model can be easily adjusted for use in any other language.
 A tutorial in using this for other languages will follow.